daniel-nichter/go-metrics/README.md

 1. Metrics: Only base metric types are provide (counter, gauge, histogram).
 There are no sinks, registries, or derivative metric types.
 These should be implement by other packages which import this package.

 2. Sampling: Only ["Algorithm R" by Jeffrey Vitter](https://www.cs.umd.edu/~samir/498/vitter.pdf) is used to sample values for Gauge and Histogram.
 The reservoir size is fixed at 2,000.
-Testing with real-world values shows that smaller and larger sizes either yield no benefit or reduce accuracy.
-And the true maximum value is kept and reported, which is not a feature of the original Algorithm R but critical for application performance monitoring.
+Testing with real-world values shows that smaller and larger sizes yield no benefit. **And the true maximum value is kept and reported**, which is not a feature of the original Algorithm R but critical for application performance monitoring.

 3. Percentiles: Both nearest rank and linear interpolation are used calculate percentile values.
 If the sample is full (>= 2,000 values), nearest rank is used; else, "Definition 8"--better known as "R8"--is used ([Hyndman and Fan (1996)](https://www.amherst.edu/media/view/129116/original/Sample+Quantiles.pdf)).
 Testing with real-world values shows that this combination produces more accurate P999 (99.9th percentile) values, which is the gold standard for high-performance, low-latency applications.